Course Offerings & Descriptions

 University Seminar Courses (US)

-234 Representations of the Spanish Civil War (4 credits) This course examines perceptions of the Spanish Civil War (1936-39) and their international implications.
-Topics discussed include the significance of the war, the political and social background of Spanish events, Spanish society, the conflicts as seen by Spanish, American, Canadian, English, and French writers and philosophers.
+234 Representations of the Spanish Civil War This University Seminar examines perceptions of the Spanish Civil War (1936-1939) and their international implications.
+Topics discussed include the significance of the war, the political and social background of Spanish events and society, and how the conflict was been by Spanish, American, Canadian, English, and French writers and philosophers.
+Texts include journalistic perspectives as well as autobiographical accounts and poetic responses.
+Spanish and international films and documentaries are screened covering topics such as women’s participation in the war and the origins of global responses to the war.
 This course is a bilingual course and is taught in both Spanish and English.
 Readings are in both Spanish and English.
-Prerequisites: SP 102 and completion of a First-Year Seminar.
+Prerequisite: SP102.

-236 Christian, Jewish, and Muslim Spain: From Eden to Exile (4 credits) This course examines the coexistence of the three principal religions: Christianity (Catholicism), Islam, and Judaism during the Middle Ages.
-Tenets and beliefs of each religion are examined in detail.
-Art and architecture reflecting the three religions are analyzed This course is a bilingual course and is taught in both Spanish and English.
-Readings are in both Spanish and English.
-Pre-requisites: EN 101 and SP 202.
+236 Christian, Jewish, and Muslim Spain: From Eden to Exile This course will examine the coexistence of the three principal religions: Christianity (Catholicism), Islam, and Judaism during the middle Ages.
+Tenets and beliefs of each religion will be examined in detail.
+Art and architecture reflecting the three religions will be analyzed and will include such national treasures as the synagogues in Toledo, The mosque in Córdoba, The Alhambra in Granada and the cathedrals of Santiago de Compostela and Seville.
+Topics discussed will include the Spanish Inquisition, The Catholic kings, the reconquest, and medieval life in Europe at that time.
+The historical time period will cover roughly from 700-1492.
+Readings will include various poems written by writers of the three religions, El Cid, La Celestina and historical documents of the epoch.
+Teaching the coexistence of the three religions exposes students to different ideological discourses embodied in cultural fields of the time.
+The class will also examine the three religions and their role in Spanish society today.
+This course is a bilingual course and will be taught in both Spanish and English.
+Readings will be in both Spanish and English.
+Prerequisites: EN 101 and SP 202.

-263 Postcolonialism on Screen (4 credits) This course is primarily interested in how colonial and postcolonial subjects and identities have been constructed, negotiated, contested, and resisted.
+263 Postcolonialism on Screen This course is primarily interested in how colonial and postcolonial subjects and identities have been constructed, negotiated, contested, and resisted.
 Thus, a fundamental question asked here is: How has the colonial experience restructured thinking about race, culture, class, economy, politics, and sexuality?
 To explore these key issues and questions, this course will examine how films have represented different themes in postcolonial studies.
 Students will be encouraged to read key texts in postcolonial studies and then attempt to understand how issues raised in these texts are represented in film.
-Note: US 263 can count toward the International Studies major and minor.

-266 Understanding the Age of Genocide (4 credits) This course takes an interdisciplinary approach to the study and understanding of genocide from several theoretical foundations and perspectives, including political science, international law, peace and conflict resolution, sociology, anthropology, psychology, and history,.
+266 Understanding the Age of Genocide This course takes an interdisciplinary approach to the study and understanding of genocide from several theoretical foundations and perspectives, including political science, international law, peace and conflict resolution, sociology, anthropology, psychology, and history,.
 The course will harness different perspectives on the formation of genocide in modern and historical settings, while highlighting the potential avenues for preventing future genocidal acts.
 Subjects covered will include the underpinnings of the concept of crimes against humanity, the psychology of group violence, historical revisionism, transitional justice, reconstruction, reconciliation, trauma healing, the responsibility to protect and humanitarian intervention, and conflict prevention and resolution.
 These main themes will be highlighted through numerous genocide case studies from each continent, as well as exploring lesser known or contested historical cases.
 The course will also feature guest lectures from genocide survivors, opportunities for research and reflection, and a simulation on humanitarian intervention in a contemporary genocide case.
-Note: US 266 can count toward the International Studies major and minor.

 International Studies Courses (IS)

-101 Introduction to International Studies (4 credits) This course enables students to become knowledgeable in global interrelations among nations, non-state actors, and peoples from a multidisciplinary perspective.
+101 Introduction to International Studies This course enables students to become knowledgeable in global interrelations among nations, non-state actors, and peoples from a multidisciplinary perspective.
 Themes and focus vary.

-490, 491 International Studies Senior Thesis Seminars (4 credits each) In this two-semester Capstone course, students explore research methods and develop and complete a substantial research project.
+490, 491 International Studies Senior Thesis Seminars (490, Fall only; 491, Spring only) In this two-semester Capstone course, students explore research methods and develop and complete a substantial research project.
 Project topics are chosen by students in consultation with the seminar professor.